COVID-19 Policies and Frequently Asked Questions

 Are waivers required?

-Yes, upon arrival at the venue, all attendees will be required to take a health assessment and sign the day of competition certificate for admittance.
-Please download and print the day of certificate and the assumption of risk waiver (for either adult or child) bring with you to the event.
+Yes, upon arrival at the venue, all attendees will be required to take a health assessment and sign the participant waiver for admittance.
+Please download and print the ScotDance USA Waiver and bring with you to the event.
 We will have additional waivers available on-site if needed.
 A positive answer to any of the symptom questions, regardless of cause, will result in being denied entry to the competition.

-Do I need to bring my ticket from Ticketleap to enter the park?
+Do I need to bring my ticket from Ticketleap to enter?

 Will I/my dancer be required to wear a mask?

-Per the SDUSA COVID-19 policies, our event will fallow all current local guides as of the day of the event.
-Currently masks are not required indoors in Michigan.
+Per the SDUSA COVID-19 policies, our event will follow all current local guides as of the day of the event.
+Currently masks are not required indoors in Michigan if you are fully vaccinated.
+They are recommended for those unvaccinated.
 However, if you feel more comfortable wearing a mask, especially if you are unvaccinated, please do so, even if the state and local guidelines do not require it at the time.
 If your dancer would prefer to dance in their mask they are welcome to - please have masks be in neutral colors with no embellishments (glitter, sequin, etc).
-Bags will be provided for dancers who wish to remove their mask while dancing.
-An area will be marked on the stage where they can remove their mask, place it in the bag and leave it while they are dancing if they wish to do so.
-You may want to put something in the bag so it doesn't blow away while dancing.

 Will changing facilities be provided?